redstrate/redstrate.com/content/blog/why-you-need-a-gallery.md

 Just so we're clear, websites and services like Mastodon, Twitter, Pixiv, Newgrounds and such are _ephemeral_.
 That is, that in most cases you have _no_ control over your account or where the service goes as a whole.
 A really great example of this is the Tumblr exodus, where they slammed the book on so many artists on that platform and by extension, and they never recovered since.
 I distinctly remember one artist lost so much work during that ban that they quit art entirely, and most of their art is now _lost media_.
 The problem is that they never created backups, and they just assumed Tumblr will just host their art forever.

-This is the crux of the issue - many of these websites fizzle out after a decade or so - or if they don't then you're beholden to adminstration changes.
+This is the crux of the issue - many of these websites fizzle out after a decade or so - or if they don't then you're beholden to administration changes.
 The current set of popular art websites exist _today_ but there's no reason why they would continue existing, after all a lot of them are backed by businesses who live or die by profit.
-However, these art websites have their place - there is no better way right now to present your art to your niche, recieve interactions[^2] or meet similiar artists.
+However, these art websites have their place - there is no better way right now to present your art to your niche, receive interactions[^2] or meet similar artists.

 However the problem is that artists _depend_ on them too much, and they especially build _their identity_ around them.
 How many artists are sticking to Twitter because thats where they get the most likes?
 What will happen if Twitter _does_ disappear by the end of the year[^3]?
 What I suggest to artists is simple: **build your own website.**